purplevarun/DEPCRECATED_watchanime/readme.md

     1>Download or Clone the repository

+    2>Extract mpv.7z in the SAME Folder

+(After extraction, your folder structure should look like <a href="imgs/s5.png">this</a>)

-    2>Open CMD or Windows Terminal(recommended) in this directory
+    3>Open CMD or Windows Terminal(recommended) in this directory

-    3>Now just type the command below to watch anime
+    4>Now just type the command below to watch anime

-    4>watchanime [name of the anime]
+    5>watchanime [name of the anime]

     Example: watchanime attack of titan